Wisconsin vs. Northwestern NCAA Football Odds, Plays and Insights | November 13, 2021

 - Northwestern has three wins against the spread in nine games this season.

-- Northwestern's games this year have eclipsed the over/under in 44.4% of its opportunities (four times in nine games with a set point total).
+- Northwestern has eclipsed the over/under in 44.4% of its opportunities this season (four times in nine games with a set point total).

-- Northwestern is 2-3 against the spread and 3-2 overall in games when it scores more than 15.4 points.
+- Northwestern is 2-3 against the spread and 3-2 overall in games when it puts up more than 15.4 points.

-- When Northwestern picks up over 213.8 yards, the team is 3-6 against the spread and 3-6 overall.
+- When Northwestern piles up over 213.8 yards, the team is 3-6 against the spread and 3-6 overall.

-- This season the Wildcats have turned the ball over 15 times, while the Badgers have forced 15 turnovers.
+- The Wildcats have 15 turnovers this season, equal to the number of takeaways for the Badgers.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.